gabrielachavez2019/Zika_MD/README.md

 ```

-The next section defines the [ atoms ] in the protein.
+The next section defines the [ atoms ] in the RNA.
 The information is presented as columns:

 ```
 [ atoms ]